 The Company regularly reviews BESP and maintains internal controls over establishing and updating these estimates.
-There has been no material impact during the quarter, and the Company does not anticipate a material impact in the near term, from changes in BESP.
+There has been no material impact during the current quarter, and the Company does not anticipate a material impact in the near term, from changes in BESP.
 However, the Company may modify pricing practices in the future, which could result in changes in selling prices, including BESP.
 Accordingly, the impact on future revenue recognition for multiple deliverable arrangements could differ materially from the results in the current period.

-Total revenue, as reported, and pro forma total revenue that would have been reported for the fiscal quarter ended April 1, 2011 if the transactions entered into after January 1, 2011 had been subject to previous accounting guidance, are shown in the following table:
+Total revenue, as reported, and pro forma total revenue that would have been reported for the three and six months ended July 1, 2011 if the transactions entered into after December 31, 2010 had been subject to previous accounting guidance, are shown in the following table: